-Blockchain came into existence in 2008, but it gains public traction in the last few couple of years.
+Blockchain came into existence in 2008, but it gains public traction in the last couple of years.
 Its popularity reached an all-time high in 2017 when it gave a staggering return to bitcoin investors.
 Data you stored on the blockchain network is encrypted, duplicated, and distributed across the network.
 Once the data is stored in the blockchain it cannot be modified or breached therefore it provides a tamper-proof way of data storage.
-If an individual attempt to tamper with the data, a new hash value is generated which indicates that someone has modified it earlier.
+If an individual attempts to tamper with the data, a new hash value is generated which indicates that someone has modified it earlier.

 Benefits of Using Blockchain for Data Storage

 Some crypto aficionado strongly believes that the potential impact of blockchain would be more on the world than on businesses.
 According to a study conducted by Gartner, blockchain has the ability to transform businesses, society, and companies.

 But it is strongly recommended to prepare a feasibility model before implementing blockchain-driven solutions in your business.
 It doesn’t mean you should stay away from trying blockchain-based data storage.